AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

     >[!CAUTION]
     >
-    > If you get a Sass related error, stop the server and run the command `npm rebuild node-sass` and repeate the above steps.
+    > If you get a Sass related error, stop the server and run the command `npm rebuild node-sass` and repeat the above steps.
 This can occur if have a different version of `npm` and `node` then specified in the project `aem-cif-guides-venia/pom.xml`.

 1. Navigate to the [http://localhost:8080/](http://localhost:8080/) in a new tab with the same browser as a logged in instance of AEM.
 You should see the Venia home page via the webpack-dev-server: